Pearson-Higher-Ed/design/introduction.md

    Consuming the code package make updates much more efficient at a global scale.
 Rapid iteration allows the product to evolve and improve faster.

-## Our process
+## Process

-Here is the process for making updates to the components as the library evolves:
+Our designs evolves over time as we improve the usability and quality of the components.
+Here is our process for updating the components:

 1. A consumer emails the UXF Design Team (uxf-design@pearson.com) with a brief description of the needs.